Syracuse UniversityOnline MS in Library and Information Science

 - Selecting, organizing, and facilitating information access in various forms, particularly digital

 Archives have a critical role in many social aspects.
 They are repositories of cultures’ unique records, documents, and other texts.
 Archives are tools for political and social forces, the development of rich cultural understanding, and the dissemination and preservation of historical memory, and social accountability in an increasingly networked and digital world.

 Archival studies cover traditional manuscripts and archives practice and theory.
 This specialized area addresses the dramatic expansion of the field of archives.
 It charts how developments in accelerating technology change the form of methods and records for preservation and dissemination.
 Archival studies respond to shifting political and social conditions as well as increased archive practice codification through international and local standards development.
 They engage in debates about societal roles and archival history in diverse cultural and archival jurisdictions.
 Those interested in this area should consider an Archival Studies degree concentration.

 In 1985, The University of Alabama established the first Book Arts Program.
 The emphasis of the program is creative practice and original creative scholarship by preparing and educating students to become proficient in book arts technology.
 Courses explore the historic craft and modern sensibilities reconciliation.
 It emphasizes the history, craft, and art of handmade books.

 Library children’s services include kids from birth to 11-years-old and their caregivers and parents.
-Libraries offer activities, storytimes, books, and workshops to help nuture the love of learning and reading.
+Libraries offer activities, story-times, books, and workshops to help nurture the love of learning and reading.
 There are areas in libraries where children and parents can learn, play, and read.
 Learning starts at birth.
-Early literacy encompasses activities children need before learing to read and write.
+Early literacy encompasses activities children need before learning to read and write.
 They include: